mosip/documentation/docs/mobile-id-app-user-guide.md

 For instance,

-    * On the Relying party' phone, the tab shows the history of the received credentials.
+    * On the Relying party' phone, the History tab shows the history of the received credentials.
-    * On the Resident' phone, the tab displays the history of the downloaded credentials.
+    * On the Resident' phone, the History tab displays the history of the downloaded credentials.

 <img src="_images/mobile-app-device2-history.jpeg" width="200" height="400">    <img src="_images/mobile-app-device1-history.jpeg" width="200" height="400">